fnaumenko/isChIP/README.md

 Within the framework of the model, binding efficiency is defined as the probability of associating a fragment with a binding site.
 Just for simplicity, the term 'binding score' is used as a synonym for binding efficiency, although in a strict sense it is debatable.
 'Relative' means that the units specified in the field are not taken into account, only value ratios are implemented to be meaningful.<br>
-BED format recommends using the 4th field as a name and 5th field as a score in the common sense.
+BED format recommends using the 4th field as a 'name' and 5th field as a 'score' in the common sense.
 Many developers of peak callers follow these guidelines and save in the 4th field the peak name, and in the 5th field the peak p-value or local FDR.
 Both of the values are directly proportional to the peak amplitude, which makes it possible to treat them as binding efficiency.
+When using another field to store the corresponding values, it can be specified by the `-s|--bscore` option.
 That allows the use of peak caller output as a **isChIP** *template*, with the necessary replacement of the coordinates of the peaks to the coordinates of the proposed binding sites.<br>
+Alternatively, the scores can be entered manually.<br>
-At the same time different stated values of efficiency in template can be ignored by setting the `-s|--bscore` option to 0.
+At the same time different stated scores in *template* can be ignored by setting the `-s|--bscore` option to 0.

 *Template* does not have to be sorted, but the features must be grouped by chromosomes.
 This means that features belonging to the same chromosome must be arranged sequentially, in a single group.